 In order to fix this hitch, we first ensured that Windows Firewall was set to turn off.
-We also tried to use Remote Desktop Modern App, but it made no differences in the situation.
+We also tried to use Remote Desktop Modern App, but it made no difference in the situation.
 This solution mentioned on a Technet thread suggests a method, which can fix this issue.

 The logon attempt failed for Remote Connections